Tommy and the Wildcat: Plot

 In winter, Olli still tries to catch a lynx, without success.
 After this, Herman Haapala (Jarmo Mäkinen), known as a local animal stuffer, plans to go hunting for lynx.
 Oula tells Tommy that Leevi has no chance when Haapala starts chasing.
 Tommy learns that Jouko has paid his debt to Haapala by killing the lynx that Tommy's late mother tried to take care of, which makes Tommy angry with his uncle.
 When the lynx kills Jouko's geese and Haapala forces Jouko into the lynx hunting, Jouko locks Tommy in the barn.
 However, repentant Jouko's mind changes after going hunting with Haapala on snowmobiles, which makes Haapala angry and continue his journey alone.
 Meanwhile, Tommy manages to break out of the barn and jumps on skis until Oula takes him on the snowmobile.

 The boys find Leevi, who is caught in a trap and is trying to free himself.
 Oula goes to get help while Tommy stays with Leevi.
 Soon Haapala arrives and is about to shoot Leevi, but Tommy stands in front of him and attacks the man.
 Haapala shakes the boy off, saying the lynx is hurt.
 When he approaches the lynx with a gun, Leevi attacks at the last moment to break free from the trap and both fall down into the ravine.
-Tommy finds a badly damaged Haapala at the bottom of the gorge.
+Tommy finds a badly wounded Haapala at the bottom of the gorge.
 Tommy tries to drag the unaware Haapala out of the forest on a sled, but the slow progress leads to the darkening of the night and increasing frost.
 The lynx that appeared on the scene guides Tommy with his sled to the deserted cabin.
 At the same time, a border guard helicopter is searching for them with a thermal camera.
 Eventually, a search party finds them.